-I am New York divorce non-marital property attorney who is experienced with all the issues involved with marital and separate property.
-I have been providing valuable marital and divorce-related counsel to my clients for more than 35 years, including many high net worth divorces and more than 200 appearances on Court TV.
+I am divorce and family law attorney Robert G. Smith.
+From my Robert G. Smith, PLLC, law office in New York City, I have been providing valuable marital and divorce-related counsel to my clients for more than 40 years, including many high net worth divorces.

-- Commingling of funds: The spouse who brings greater assets into a marriage should take care not to inadvertently commingling funds with his or her future spouse.
+- Commingling of funds: The spouse who brings greater assets into a marriage should take care not to inadvertently commingle funds with his or her future spouse.

-- Money agreed to be separate property: Some people consider prenuptial and postnuptial agreements to be contrary to the romantic spirit of two people embarking on a new shared life together.
-I have also seen many clients regret the decision to forego the prenuptial agreement.
-Protecting your assets intelligently through a prenuptial agreement or postnuptial agreement is a precaution that I wholeheartedly recommend to all of my clients planning marriage.
-A well-conceived and drafted prenuptial agreement can be an important way to ensure that your valuable property and assets are preserved and protected.
+- Money agreed to be separate property: Protecting your assets intelligently through a prenuptial agreement or postnuptial agreement is a precaution that I wholeheartedly recommend to all of my clients planning marriage.

-- Tax considerations: Especially in the context of high net worth divorces, decisions that you make may have tremendous tax implications.
+- Tax considerations: Your decisions may have tremendous tax implications.
 I can alert you when to consult your tax professional.